peterchijioke/twitter-auth-api-accessment/README.md

 Past the below on the .env file you created in the root directory, for test purpose

 REACT_APP_CLIENT_SECRET=we3rhg5gK6AbWlbItcjbeY2lHIDWJYjMnQnAJDXKi29dl1ee2p
 REACT_APP_TWITTER_CLIENT_ID=ZDB5NHV2NmphUlhIMHlYUkxTb3c6MTpjaQ

+Then restart your the app using npm start or yarn start
 # Example usage command
 npm start